Last Updated on

 The modern consumer does not have enough time to type their credit card details on the mobile.
 There are several technologies such as ApplePay that have emerged so that they can speed up the payment process.

-At the moment, ThriveCart is the only application that has been integrated to connect with ApplePay.
+At the moment, ThriveCart is the only platform that has been integrated to connect with ApplePay for mobile sales.
 Customers who have set up the app on their devices will only need to put their thumbprint so that they can purchase the product needed.

 SamCart, on the other hand, does not allow ApplePay in its systems.